 WAUS-FM broadcasts from the John and Dede Howard Studios on the campus of Andrews University.
 We depend upon partnerships with its listeners (memberships) and area businesses (underwriting) to stay on the air.
-Our format is Classical Music with news updates from National Public Radio, American Public Media and the BBC.
-And we also offer inspirational programming.
+Our format is Classical Music with inspirational programming and news updates from National Public Radio (NPR).
 WAUS is one of Andrews University's services to the community, and because of our dedication to education, we hire and train university students in various aspects of the radio business.

 WAUS is proud to be a part of Andrews University, which is affiliated with the Seventh-day Adventist church.
 We broadcast the church service from Pioneer Memorial Church every Saturday at 11:30am.
 Our church is located on the campus of Andrews University.